Vyral/base-template/_posts/2018-09-21-the-advantages-of-buying-a-home-over-renting-one.md

 &nbsp;

-Today, Kyle Rush of Guild Mortgage is here to answer a common question we both hear from our clients: **Is it better to rent a home or to buy one?**
+Today Kyle Rush of Guild Mortgage is here to answer a common question we both hear from our clients: **Is it better to rent a home or to buy one?**

 That’s a question on a lot of people’s minds today.
-The answer is pretty obvious from where I’m standing. **It’s a much better to buy a home because you can grow credit, build equity, and create passive income all in one**.
+The answer is pretty obvious from where I’m standing. **It’s a much better option to buy a home because you can grow credit, build equity, and create passive income all in one**.

 Kyle agrees.
 A mortgage is one of the most impactful reported items that can show up on your credit.
 Making your mortgage payment each month will grow your score substantially with all three bureaus.